SuchithraChandrasekaran/Devops_Projects_Learnings/Day26/webhookTest/README.md

 A GitHub webhook is configured to trigger Jenkins builds on a push event.

-The payload URL is set to the Jenkins server (http://<my public ip>:8080/github-webhook/)
+The payload URL is set to the Jenkins server (http://my_public_ip:8080/github-webhook/)

 Jenkins Job:
 ----------------